Gaviobm1/dropDownNpm/README.md

   menu.setTextContent('four', 'new name');
 ```

-Changes the text content of a li elements of the ul.
+Changes the text content of li elements of the ul.
 Takes 3 arguments:
 1. A string representing the value to be replaced.
 2. A string representing the new value.
 3. Optional key in string form.